 Visit an Island

-There are three islands, Palmaria, Tino and Tinetto, that make up the archipelago which lie across from the town of Portovenere, just beyond the towns of the Cinque Terre.
+There are three islands, Palmaria, Tino and Tinetto, that make up the archipelago across from the town of Portovenere, just beyond the towns of the Cinque Terre.
 Palmaria is the largest and most developed of the three.
 On the island of Palmaria, you will find well marked hiking trails, lovely beaches and plenty of bars and restaurants.
 The views over the Bay of Poets are spectacular.
-To reach the island, there is regular ferry service from La Spezia and from Molo Doria in Portovenere or you can take a private boat for the quick journey across the bay.
+To reach the island, there is a regular ferry service from La Spezia and from Molo Doria in Portovenere, or you can take a private boat for the quick journey across the bay.